hotosm/tm-admin/docs/structure.md

 # Code walkthrough

-This is a short description of the file layout for this project.
+This is a short description of the files for this project.

 ## The Top Level